 “The window to pave new roads is dependent on the weather,” Sahr said.
 “Jobs like these are dictated by temperatures and the concrete mix.”

-Consistently the temperature needs to be above 45 degrees Fahrenheit to build smooth and solid roads, Sahr explained, and this year had a late start when North Dakota Department of Transportation kicked off its construction season officially on May 27.
+Consistently the temperature needs to be above 45 degrees Fahrenheit to build smooth and solid roads, Sahr explained, and this year the North Dakota Department of Transportation kicked off its construction season officially on May 27.

 Eric Sahr, RDO Equipment Co.
 WIRTGEN Product Manager explains how he worked with the WIRTGEN GROUP to deliver the first – and largest – concrete placer and spreader in North America.

 “This is a high production job, and we only have a finite number of days to pave,” Sahr said.
-“So, finding a machine that would be a consistent and fast paver was vital to ensure the road’s entire four and half mile stretch could be built and raised about 16 feet, all in a timely manner.”
+“So, finding a machine that would be a consistent and fast paver was vital to ensure the road’s entire four and half mile stretch could be built in a timely manner.”

-Because more than 15,000 feet of I-29's southbound lanes not only needed to be repaved and widened to 30 feet, but also raised 16 feet, Northern Improvement’s team required a high-production slipform paver.
+Because approximately 21,000 feet of I-29's southbound lanes needed to be reconstructed, Northern Improvement’s team required a high-production slipform paver.
 According to the American Pavement Concrete Association, slipform pavers are selected for large jobs because they have low-slump Portland Cement Concrete (PCC), so the concrete will hold its shape once it's placed along with high production rates, around 230 feet an hour.

-To build these large, well-travelled highway lanes, steel rebar tracks needed to be placed approximately 3 feet apart, so Northern Improvement’s team needed to be able to supply concrete to the placer and spreader from what would be the highway’s west shoulder.
+To build these large, well-travelled highway lanes, dowel baskets and tie bar basket needed to be pre-placed approximately 3 feet apart, so Northern Improvement’s team needed to be able to supply concrete to the placer and spreader from what would be the highway’s west shoulder.

 During World of Concrete in March, the WIRTGERN GROUP unveiled their complete concrete paving train, including the latest addition to its range of two-track placer/spreaders, the WPS 102i Placer/Spreader.
 A leading machine in a paving train, the WPS 102i travels over the pre-placed steel rebar tracks ahead of the slipform paver and the texture curing machine.